-Invitation - an invitation (shown in Track) from a university or college to attend an interview or audition, or to provide a portfolio, essay, or other piece of work.
+Invitation - an invitation from a university or college to attend an interview or audition, or to provide a portfolio, essay, or other piece of work.

 Nominated access - applicants can supply details of a third party (usually a parent, guardian, or teacher) to act on their behalf in contacting UCAS.